 Upon entering the building, you pass through an airport-style security check.
 (Bring as few belongings as possible to speed up this process.
 Be prepared to empty your pockets, remove your belt and walk through a metal detector.
-Your belongings will be screened and obviously, weapons are prohibited, as are large backpacks, professional camera or video gear and several other items.
-Food and drink are not allowed.
-Click here for complete list of prohibited items.
+Your belongings will be screened and there are several prohibited items which you will find listed under our security information section.

 But you didn’t come up to eat, you came for the views.
 Finally, on the 100th floor, you will be mesmerized by the 360-degree panoramic view of Manhattan, Brooklyn, and New Jersey.
 On a clear day, you can see about 50 miles in any direction.

-You can walk over the Sky Portal, a 14-foot-wide circular disc with screens that use real-time video feeds to simulate the to simulate the view from 100 stories up in the air.
+You can walk over the Sky Portal, a 14-foot-wide (4 m) circular disc with screens that use real-time video feeds to simulate the view from 100 stories up.
 Also, live guides will introduce you to the “City Pulse” interactive skyline concierge with information about the city and its landmarks.

 Plan to spend from 45 minutes to an hour for your visit.
 Of course, you can stay longer staring at the view that goes on forever.
-Or grab a snack the cafe or bar and visit the gift shop, but remember there is so much more of New York City to see at street level!
+Or grab a snack the cafe or bar and visit the gift shop.

 There are several ways to obtain discounted tickets, either as part of a tour bus combination ticket, or part of a tourist discount pass or as part of an organized tour that also includes the 9/11 Museum and/or Memorial.
 Some options may work better for you than others.
 It really depends on what else you plan on visiting while in New York City.
 Some walking tour companies offer tours of the 9/11 Memorial that also include tickets to the Freedom Tower’s observation deck.